Kneser graphs are Hamiltonian: Introduction

 \begin{proof} Given a Hamilton cycle~$C=(x_1,x_2,\ldots,x_N)$ in~$K(n,k)$, the sequences $P:=(x_1,\overline{x_2},x_3,\overline{x_4},\ldots)$ and $P':=(\overline{x_1},x_2,\overline{x_3},x_4,\ldots)$, where $\overline{x_i}:=[n]\setminus x_i$, are two spanning paths in~$H(n,k)$.
 Consequently, if~$N=\binom{n}{k}$ is odd, then the concatenation $PP'$ is a Hamilton cycle in~$H(n,k)$, and if $N$ is even, then $P$ and~$P'$ are two disjoint cycles that together span the graph and that can be joined to a Hamilton path. \end{proof}

+We do not know how to strengthen Lemma~\ref{lem:KHnk} to obtain a Hamilton cycle in~$H(n,k)$ independently of the parity of~$N=\binom{n}{k}$ and without additional knowledge about the Hamilton cycle in~$K(n,k)$.

 The sparsest bipartite Kneser graphs~$M_k:=H(2k+1,k)$ \marginpar{$M_k$} are known as \emph{middle levels graphs}, as they are isomorphic to the subgraph of the $(2k+1)$-dimensional hypercube induced by the middle two levels.
 The well-known \emph{middle levels conjecture} asserts that~$M_k$ has a Hamilton cycle for all $k\geq 1$.
 This conjecture was raised in the 1980s, settled affirmatively in~\cite{MR3483129}, and a short proof was given in~\cite{MR3819051}.
 More generally, all bipartite Kneser graphs~$H(n,k)$ were shown to have a Hamilton cycle in~\cite{MR3759914}, via a short argument that uses the sparsest case~$M_k$ as a basis for induction.
 These papers completed a long line of previous partial results on these problems; see the papers for more references and historical remarks.
-Via Lemma~\ref{lem:KHnk} and its proof shown before, our Theorem~\ref{thm:Knk} thus also yields a new alternative proof for the Hamiltonicity of bipartite Kneser graphs.
-Consequently, our results in this paper settle Lov\'asz' conjecture for all known families of vertex-transitive graphs that are defined by intersecting set systems.
+Via Lemma~\ref{lem:KHnk} and its proof shown before, our Theorem~\ref{thm:Knk} thus also yields a new alternative proof for the Hamiltonicity of bipartite Kneser graphs (though we only obtain a Hamilton path when $\binom{n}{k}$ is even).

+Consequently, our results in this paper settle Lov\'asz' conjecture for all known natural families of vertex-transitive graphs that are defined by intersecting set systems.